dobhal1420/calculatorExpression/README.md

   ```

   * In the AWS Console, go to the Lambda Service section.
-  * Click the link to the lambda function you created above (dotnet-lambda-futurice).
+  * Click the link to the created lambda function.
+  * Upload .zip file packaged (FuturiceCalculator.zip)
-  * Under Code source click Upload from and select .zip file.
+  * Under Runtime settings click Edit.
-  * Click Upload, select the application zip file you generated above (/bin/Release/netcoreapp3.1/FuturiceCalculator.zip) and click Save.
-  * Under Runtime settings click Edit.Update the Handler to point to the LambdaEntryPoint class you created above (FuturiceCalculator::FuturiceCalculator.LambdaFuturiceEntryPoint::FunctionHandlerAsync).
+  * Update the Handler to point to the created LambdaEntryPoint class (FuturiceCalculator::FuturiceCalculator.LambdaFuturiceEntryPoint::FunctionHandlerAsync).
-  * Click Save.

 ## Tests